bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 ![ray-so-export(6)](https://user-images.githubusercontent.com/37578252/232759602-f8ce4c83-ec31-42af-a318-ce178729ffae.png)

-4. If no error occurs, and the pipeline compolete sucessfully, you should see this final message:
+4. If no errors occur, and the pipeline compolete sucessfully, you should see this final message:

 ![ray-so-export(7)](https://user-images.githubusercontent.com/37578252/232760053-4bc0fb02-d561-4361-a265-233d5792103a.png)

+**On my computer, the maximum running time for each species was ~30 min including the setup**

+**NOTE**: you may run your own larger dadatset (overnight), if the provided sample data run without errors on yopur system.
+However I tested the pipeline only for up to 22 samples in a single run.
+Your RAM might be limited for too large datasets.